jhuntdog/jasonhuntington.site/src/partials/contact.html.md

 ## General
 You are welcome connect via social network sites, links at the bottom of the page.

-## Consulting
-Consulting services are available.

 ## Contact
-You can reach me by email or by completing the form below.
+You can reach me by email.
+I'll put a contact form here eventually.